rarityfund/raritybot/README.md

 ```
 usage: rarity.py [-h] [-k KEYFILE] [-p PASSWORD] [--import-key] [--txmode TXMODE]
-                 [-a [ACTIONS [ACTIONS ...]]] [--class SUMMONER_CLASS] [-n COUNT]
+                 [-a [ACTIONS [ACTIONS ...]]] [--class SUMMONER_CLASS] [--attributes ATTRIBUTES] [-n COUNT]
                  {run,list,summon,check_gas}

 Manage your rarity summoners

 positional arguments:
   {run,list,summon,check_gas}
-                        Main command: "run" to run the bot (configure with --actions), "list"
+                        Main command: "run" to run the bot (configure with --actions), "list" to simply list
-                        to simply list summoners, "summon" to create new summoners (configure
+                        summoners, "summon" to create new summoners (configure with -n and --class)
-                        with -n and --class) "check_gas" to show price in FTM of common
+                        "check_gas" to show price in FTM of common actions,
-                        actions,

 optional arguments:
   -h, --help            show this help message and exit
   -k KEYFILE, --keyfile KEYFILE
                         Path to encrypted keyfile
   -p PASSWORD, --password PASSWORD
                         Password to decrypt the keyfile.
-Be aware it will be available in
+Be aware it will be available in plaintext in the
-                        plaintext in the shell history.
-Use of interactive login is
-                        preferable if possible.
+                        shell history.
+Use of interactive login is preferable if possible.
-  --import-key          Import a private key which will be stored encrypted in
+  --import-key          Import a private key which will be stored encrypted in `privatekeyencrypted.json`
-                        `privatekeyencrypted.json`
-  --txmode TXMODE       How transactions are processed. "legacy" to send them one by one and
+  --txmode TXMODE       How transactions are processed. "legacy" to send them one by one and wait for the
-                        wait for the receipt each time. "batch" to send tx in batches and
-                        wait less often
+                        receipt each time. "batch" to send tx in batches and wait less often
   -a [ACTIONS [ACTIONS ...]], --actions [ACTIONS [ACTIONS ...]]
                         All actions to take.
 Will do everything by default.
-Select one or
+Select one or more from "list"
-                        more from "list" (list Summoners on address), "adventure",
+                        (list Summoners on address), "adventure", "level_up", "claim_gold", "cellar" (send to
-                        "level_up", "claim_gold", "cellar" (send to cellar dungeon)
+                        cellar dungeon)
   --class SUMMONER_CLASS
                         Class used for summoning.
 Required if command is "summon".
-Can be
+Can be class ID (1 to 11)
-                        class ID (1 to 11) or class name (e.g. "Bard").
+                        or class name (e.g. "Bard").
+  --attributes ATTRIBUTES
+                        Json-formatted attributes to assign after summoning.
+Only used when command is
+                        "summon".
+If not provided, attributes won't be assigned.
+Should look like: '{"str":8,
+                        "dex":8, "const":8, "int":8, "wis":8, "cha":8}'.
+The assignment must cost 32 AP to
+                        buy to be valid (you will be warned if it's not the case).
   -n COUNT, --count COUNT
                         Number of summoners to create if command is "summon".
 Default is 1
 ```